ArenaGrenade/Obsidian-Research-Vault-Backups/Research/SDF-Diff.md

 - Usage of discrete SDF.
 Trilinear interp for building continuous SDF.
 The object surface would be the zero level set of this.
 - We essentially apply a 8-point discrete sphere tracing.
 So sample values at these 8 points are non-differentiable. but, pixel color is defined on the local set of SDF samples using an automatiic differentiaion framework.
 - This would mean that the we calculate distances and shading parameters in a non-differentiable fashion.
 But the actual shading happens in a differentiable way.
-- Inputs to the shading is lighting parameters, camera parameters and nearby lattice samples of SDF.
+- Inputs to the shading is lighting parameters, camera parameters and nearby lattice samples of SDF and provides the intersection point as well as the normals at this point.
+- The intersection point is calculated using ????????????????????????????????????
+- The normals at the point are then calculated by calculating the gradients of the SDF at the lattice vertices using [[Central Finite Differencing]] and then trilinearly interpolating them to the point.
+The normals expression would depend on a 4 x 4 x 4 neighborhood around the intersection point.
+- They use a simplistic diffuse shader using the calculated parameters.